“I could never do what you do.”

 Yes, seriously.
 You can’t make this stuff up.

-Let’s be honest–what if I foolishly tried to make these people happy by smiling less and by switching up my style by treating people like crap?
+Let’s be honest–what if I foolishly tried to make these people happy by smiling less and by switching up my style by mean-mugging everyone all day and treating people like crap?
 Would that make them “like me” more?

 Of course not.